diyessi/explications/content/articles/srt1.md

 When describing bit manipulation, the notation `R[S,1-11]` denotes the value in the high 12 bits of a 36 bit register `R`.
 When describing mathematical properties, \(R_{S,1-12}\) designates the same bits as an unsigned integer in the register \(R\).

 Values were normally written in octal.
-The bit in the `S` position was either written as `+` or `-` for `0` and `1` respectively, or included in the high order octal digit, as in the four constants at the end of `MISRT1`.
-Here, binary will often be used because it makes it easier to see the effects of shifts.
+The bit in the `S` position was either written as `+` or `-` for `0` and `1` respectively, or included in the high order octal digit, as in the four constants at the end of the `MISRT1` listing.
+Here, binary will often be used to better illustrate the effects of shifts.

 ## Memory

-The IBM 704 memory (also called *registers*) comes in three configurations: 4096, 8192, or 32,768 36 bit words of memory.
+The IBM 704 memory comes in three configurations: 4096, 8192, or 32,768 36 bit words of memory.
 Bit positions in a word are the same as in `MQ`: `S` and `1` through `35`.
 For an address `A`, `C(A)` denotes the memory value at `A` masked down to 12, 13 or 15 bits according to the configured memory size.
 Because of this masking, all addresses correspond to valid memory on the IBM 704.
+In the documentation memory cells are also called registers.

 Three *index* registers hold 12, 13, or 15 bits, depending on the memory configuration.
 These registers are read/written in a somewhat unusual manner.
 A three bit *tag* serves as a bit mask to select a subset of the three registers.
 When writing, all the selected registers are written.
 When reading, the contents of the selected registers are ORed together.
 If the tag is 0, no registers are written and 0 is read. `X(T)` denotes the indexing for a tag `T`.

 ## Instructions

 Each instruction is a full word.
 The `IC`, or *instruction counter*, contains the address of the next instruction to be executed.
 A clock cycle is 12 microseconds.
 Most instructions require two cycles, but some require more.
-The manual states that about 40,000 instructions/second are executed in normal use.
+The manual states that about 40,000 instructions/second are executed in normal use, which is about two cycles per instruction.

-Bit positions `18-20` of a word are called the `tag` and positions `21-35` are called the `address`, even for words that do not contain an instruction.
+Bit positions `18-20` of a word are called the `tag` and positions `21-35` are called the `address`.
 The tag and address are used to compute an effective address `Y` for *indexable* operations.

-Even though the processor was directly implemented in logic, it will be easier to describe its operation in a C-like pseudo-code.
-The basic instruction loop is:
+The basic instruction cycle in a C-like pseudo-code is:
 ```
-while(!halted) {
+EXECUTE:
   IR = C(IC++);
   Y = IR[address] - X(IR[tag]);
-  execute I[opcode];
+  GOTO I[opcode];
-}
 ```

 Here `IR` is the instruction register, holding the instruction read from memory at the location of `IC`, and `Y` is the effective address, used by most operations.
 It is the address field of the instruction with the index of the tag field *subtracted*.